Phone: +1 (855) 994-2233 | Location NH/NV: 9:00 am to 5:00 pm M-F

-The two materials that are proven toxic at this time are lead and cadmium.
+The two materials that are proven toxic are lead and cadmium.
 Lead is used to make glazes flow better at low temperatures.
 Cadmium is used primarily to create bright orange and red colors.
 There are other materials which may be toxic, but there is not enough evidence that they are unsafe at this time, so they are not regulated.
 Many of these materials are safe in low doses (for example, nickel, barium, selenium and cobalt), but toxic in high doses.
 So reducing leaching as much as possible is always a good idea.

 Commercial glaze manufacturers label their glazes using ASTM D-4236.
 All their glazes are either AP Non-toxic, which means non-toxic in liquid or dry form, or CL Cautions Required, which means it has proper labeling of ingredients for health and safety.
 In this sense, non-toxic only refers to lead and cadmium.

 All glazes sold in K-12 schools must be AP Non-toxic.
 This is to reduce the risk of harm if a child drinks the glaze.
-You don't want a lead based glaze in the classroom for example.
+You don't want a lead-based glaze in the classroom for example.
 You will see the AP Non-toxic label on the glaze bottle; a circle with an AP inside.

 Remember, all glazes in DRY form are unsafe for breathing, and you should use a good mask whenever dealing with dry glazes.
 There are chemicals such as manganese which are known to be a health hazard when breathed in dry form, but are not believed to be a problem after being fired.
 And even clay particles with no toxicity get trapped inside lungs and thus are bad for potters to breathe.